mongodb/docs/source/includes/fact-fts-embedded-documents-limitation.rst

-|fts| doesn't support indexing more than 2,147,483,647 index objects on a
+|fts| stops replicating changes for indexes larger than 2,100,000,000
-replica set or single shard, where each indexed embedded document counts as a single object.
-Using the ``embeddedDocuments`` field type can result in indexing objects over this limit, which causes an index to transition to a failed, non-queryable state.
+index objects, on a replica set or single shard, where each indexed embedded document counts as a single object.
+Using the ``embeddedDocuments`` field type can result in indexing objects over this limit, which causes an index to transition to a ``Stale`` queryable state, and may result in stale results.

 The exact number of index objects can vary based on the rate of document changes and deletions.
 The :ref:`Search Max Number of Lucene Docs